sergio-costas/lxcraft/README.md

 To destroy the container, just use *lxcraft destroy*.
 It can be regenerated with *lxcraft init* again if needed.

+You can user *lxcraft clean* to fully remove the working directory inside the container, thus allowing to start from the beginning with *snapcraft* but without having to destroy and re-recreate the container from scratch.

+Also, you can run specific *snapcraft* commands with *lxcraft snapcraft command ...*.
+This allows to clean an specific part, or to just execute one part...

 Finally, it is possible to run a shell inside the container just with *lxcraft shell*.